nakkaya/ferret/readme.md

 Ferret compiler compiles from Clojure to C++, and then invokes the GNU C++ compiler to produce binaries.
+In order to compile a program either run,

+    lein run -in prog.clj

-In order to compile a program either run `lein run -in prog.clj` or if you are using the jar version `java -jar ferret-app.jar -in sample.clj`.
+or if you are using the jar version

+    java -jar ferret-app.jar -in sample.clj

 Output will be placed in a a file called `solution.cpp` passing the `-c` flag will cause this file to be automatically compiled.